 Street Smarts: Dodging Scams in Tourist Hotspots

 Big cities packed with tourists can also be hotspots for street scams.
-These scams can range from annoying to downright criminal, so it pays to be aware of ways that people might try to trick you out of your money, or worse.
-Let focus on a few common scams and how to keep yourself safe.
+These scams can range from annoying to downright criminal.
+It pays to be aware of ways people might try to trick you out of your money, or worse.
+Let us focus on a few common scams and how to keep yourself safe.

 Common Street Scams to Watch Out For: